alex-lechner/Traffic-Light-Classification/README.md

     1. If you're using my dataset you can simply execute the following statements in the ``data`` folder:
         ```sh
         wget https://www.dropbox.com/s/vaniv8eqna89r20/alex-lechner-udacity-traffic-light-dataset.zip?dl=0
         unzip alex-lechner-udacity-traffic-light-dataset.zip?dl=0 ## Don't miss the ``?dl=0`` part when unzipping!
         ```

 5. Navigate to the ``models`` folder in your project folder and download your tensorflow model with
     ```sh
     wget http://download.tensorflow.org/models/object_detection/your_tensorflow_model.tar.gz
     tar -xvzf your_tensorflow_model.tar.gz
     ```

 6. Copy the file ``train.py`` from the ``tensorflow/models/research/object_detection`` folder to the root of your project folder
-7. Train your model by executing the follwoing statement in the root of your project folder
+7. Train your model by executing the following statement in the root of your project folder
     ```
     python train.py --logtostderr --train_dir=./models/train --pipeline_config_path=./config/your_tensorflow_model.config
     ```